-Course Code: Title AVT375: AIRFRAMES, ENGINES AND MAINT REQUIREMENT Program Number: Name 4061: AVIATION TECHNOLOGY Department: AVIATION TECHNOLOGY Semester/Term: 17F Course Description: A study of airframes and engines including the internal combustion engine and the basic gas turbine engine, fuels and fuel systems, lubrication and oil, ignition systems, engine instruments, propellers, airframes.
+Course Code: Title AVT375: AIRFRAMES, ENGINES AND MAINT REQUIREMENT Program Number: Name 4061: AVIATION TECHNOLOGY Department: AVIATION TECHNOLOGY Semesters/Terms: 20W Course Description: A study of airframes and engines including the internal combustion engine and the basic gas turbine engine, fuels and fuel systems, lubrication and oil, ignition systems, engine instruments, propellers, airframes.
 Also study of aircraft maintenance requirements to the level required of a Person Responsible for Maintenance (PRM) for an Air Operator.
-Total Credits: 4 Hours/Week: 4 Total Hours: 60 Prerequisites: AFT240, AVT361, AVT363, AVT364, AVT366, AVT369 Essential Employability Skills (EES): #1.
-Communicate clearly, concisely and correctly in the written, spoken, and visual form that fulfills the purpose and meets the needs of the audience. #2.
-Respond to written, spoken, or visual messages in a manner that ensures effective communication. #3.
-Execute mathematical operations accurately. #4.
-Apply a systematic approach to solve problems. #5.
-Use a variety of thinking skills to anticipate and solve problems. #6.
-Locate, select, organize, and document information using appropriate technology and information systems. #7.
-Analyze, evaluate, and apply relevant information from a variety of sources. #10.
-Manage the use of time and other resources to complete projects. #11.
-Take responsibility for ones own actions, decisions, and consequences.
+Total Credits: 4 Hours/Week: 4 Total Hours: 60 Prerequisites: AFT240, AVT361, AVT363, AVT364, AVT366, AVT369 Corequisites: There are no co-requisites for this course.
+Essential Employability Skills (EES) addressed in this course: EES 1 Communicate clearly, concisely and correctly in the written, spoken, and visual form that fulfills the purpose and meets the needs of the audience.
+EES 2 Respond to written, spoken, or visual messages in a manner that ensures effective communication.
+EES 3 Execute mathematical operations accurately.
+EES 4 Apply a systematic approach to solve problems.
+EES 5 Use a variety of thinking skills to anticipate and solve problems.
+EES 6 Locate, select, organize, and document information using appropriate technology and information systems.
+EES 7 Analyze, evaluate, and apply relevant information from a variety of sources.
+EES 10 Manage the use of time and other resources to complete projects.
+EES 11 Take responsibility for ones own actions, decisions, and consequences.
 Course Evaluation: Passing Grade: 70%, B Other Course Evaluation & Assessment Requirements: The student will be assessed by a combination of attendance and deportment, quizzes, tests and a final exam.
 Weighting of each will be as follows: 20% for quizzes, 30% for all tests prior to the final exam and 50% for the final exam.
 A minimum mark of 70% (B) is required to pass the course.
+Unexcused absences will result in 2% deduction of the final mark for each occurrence, arriving for class late will result in a 1% deduction of the final mark for each occurrence, and violations of the dress code will result in a 1% deduction of the final mark for each occurrence.
+Refer to the SOP GEN 1.3 for dress code policies and SOP GEN 1.6.7 for policy regarding absence from classes Quizzes will be given without prior notice.
+Students may request a deferment of a test for compassionate reasons.
+Compassionate